ryan-mcclue/unsw/comp3331/wk1/week1.md

 * Hosts: any device that sends or recieves traffic
   - client: initiates
   - server: respond
+  - to be connected to the Internet require 4 things (IP, subnet mask (/8, 255.0.0.0), default gateway, resolving DNS server IP) resolving name server should know how to get to root name server. from there, root name server will know where top level domain name servers are, e.g. .com, .org etc. from there, authoratative name server, e.g. example.com when a host first connects to a network it will send out a DHCP discover to get these 4 things (router will typically run this server)
 * IP Address: identifies each host
   - IPv4, 32bits, 4 octets
   - Assigned hierarchically, e.g. Ry, Inc. 10.x.x.x (broken up into hierarchies via subnetting, i.e. subnet of Ry, Inc IP space)
+  - 192.0.0.1 /24 means matches on first three octets
+  - DNS converts domain names for websites and email to IP.
+Stored in OS host table
+  - TODO: NAT and IP assignment
 * Network: connection of hosts. share IP address space
   - purpose is to share information
   - in reality, a logical grouping of hosts with similar connectivity